arcus/education_modules/citizen_science/citizen_science.md

 </div>

+Analyze an existing citizen science project
+---

 As you learn about new citizen science projects, read their recruitment materials and think about what kinds of motivation they're attempting to tap into to attract citizen scientists.

+For example, here is part of the text from the [call for coding contributions for the EvidentlyAI project](https://www.evidentlyai.com/hacktoberfest-2022):

+>Evidently is an open-source project, and is always open for contributions.
+For Hacktoberfest, we added a special set of issues labeled “hacktoberfest” to the Evidently GitHub repository.
+We invite data scientists to dip their toes into open-source contribution and help us add new statistical metrics and tests to detect data drift for production ML models.
+>
+> Don’t forget to register for Hacktoberfest by October 31!
+If you register and have 4 pull requests accepted among the first 40000 participants, you can get a prize.

+And here is part of the homepage text from [TestMyBrain](https://testmybrain.org/):

+>TestMyBrain aims to engage and collaborate with citizen scientists like you, by providing tools to help you learn about yourself.
+When you test yourself, you contribute to brain research.

+What strategies do you notice each project using to try to recruit citizen scientists to help?

+Keep in mind that they're recruiting two very different auidences --- EvidentlyAI needs volunteers with a specialized skill set (data scientists), but TestMyBrain can recruit from the general population.
+In both cases, though, you can see they use multiple strategies to motivate potential participants.
+For EvidentlyAI, they emphasize the opportunity to learn something new and join a productive community of peers, but they also mention prizes.
+TestMyBrain motivates participants with the opportunity to get personlized information from the tests and also the opportunity to contribute to brain science.

 ## How to build a citizen science project